beanieboi/ffprober/README.md

 ## Improve FFMPEG version detection

-please help me if ffprober isn't detecting your ffmpeg version correctly
+help me collection various version outputs of fprobe/ffmpeg

 1. run `ffprobe -version` on your system
 2. open an issue and send the output to me along with the expected version